 Education

-Providing self-assessment tools or orchestrating small group sessions are great outlets for employees to explore the roots of their distress.
 Collaborative discussion eliminates shame associated with mental illness as peers work through pain together rather than in silence.
 Workshops can also focus on problem-solving strategies to help employees navigate potential stressors.

-A workplace culture that values mental wellness encourages employees to share how they’ve overcome adversity to achieve well-being, and how they apply that success to their work environment.
+A workplace culture that values mental wellness encourages employees to share success stories about how they’ve overcome adversity to achieve well-being, and how they apply that success to their work environment.
 This peer-to-peer support eliminates the stigma surrounding mental illness and prevents employees from being physically close, but emotionally distant and isolated.

 Learn more about promoting health in the workplace.